White-winged dove: Vocalizations

 David Sibley describes the call as a hhhHEPEP pou poooo, likening it to the English phrase "who cooks for you".
 They also make a pep pair pooa paair pooa paair pooa call, with the last two words being repeated at length.
 Males sit on dedicated perches to give their call, which is referred to as a "coo".
 Calling is most frequent during the breeding season, and peaks in May and June.
-Most calls are given just before dawn, or in the late afternoon.
+Most calls are given just before dawn or in the late afternoon.
 Females give a slightly softer and more slurred call than males.
-The purpose of calling is uncertain, but is mainly used for courtship and to defend territory.
+The purpose of calling is uncertain, but it is mainly used for courtship and to defend territory.
 A shortened version of their song may be used between mates to maintain pair bonds.
 Nestlings can make noises starting at two days old; by five days old, they can whistle a sur-ee call to beg for food.
 Additionally, individuals of both sexes will use a muted trumpeting errUah call to announce and contest presence on popular preening branches and bird feeders.

 Nonvocal sounds include a wing whistle at take-off, which is similar to that of the mourning dove, albeit quieter.
 Their wing beats are heavy, sounding similar to other pigeons.
 When leaving cooing perches, males make an exaggerated and noisy flapping of the wings.

 Distribution and habitat

 Some populations of white-winged doves are migratory, wintering in Mexico, Central America, and the Caribbean.
 They are year-round inhabitants in Texas.
 San Antonio, Texas, had a year-round population of over a million doves in 2001.
 The white-winged dove inhabits scrub, woodlands, desert, urban, and cultivated areas.
 They are found increasingly farther north, now being visitors to most of the United States, and small parts of southern Canada.

 In recent years with increasing urbanization and backyard feeding, it has expanded throughout Texas, into Oklahoma, Louisiana, and coastal Mississippi.
 It has also been introduced to Florida.
 The white-winged dove is expanding outside its historic range into Kansas, Arkansas, Oklahoma, and northern New Mexico.
-It has been increasingly reported as far north as Canada and Alaska.
+The species is occasionally observed as a vagrant north of its typical range, and birds are being increasingly reported as far north as Canada and Alaska.

 Within Arizona, populations are effectively divided between agricultural and desert groups.
 It shares its habitat with that of the mourning dove, but the white winged dove will fly higher.

 They generally nest at low densities in the desert, but are found in high concentrations near riparian areas.
-Nesting in riparian zones is referred to as colonial, as opposed to noncolonial behavior in more harsh environments.
+Nesting in riparian zones is referred to as colonial, as opposed to noncolonial behavior in harsher environments.
 Such colonies are quite variable, but may be very large.
 Colony size varies from 5 ha to well over a 1000 ha.
-Outside of colonies, nests have a density less than 10 per hectare, but within colonies, 500–1,000 nests are found per hectare.
+Outside of colonies, nests have a density of less than 10 per hectare, but within colonies, 500–1,000 nests are found per hectare.